 In the water we saw many sea turtles.
 Our guide explained that the turtles are breeding and about to lay their eggs.
 That is why there were so many in that area.
 One downside to kayaking was that it was really hard to take videos and paddle at the same time.
 Here’s the best we could get!

-Snorkeling in the Bay
+Snorkeling In The Bay

 The second part of the tour was snorkeling.
 We walked down a small wooden walkway through mangroves that opened up to a deck.
 This section of water is calm and was perfect for the boys first attempt at snorkeling!